ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

 #### Condition management policy

-All conditions are management in the same way.
+All conditions are managed in the same way.

 1. If you don't define any conditions in the policy, synchronization process will not modify already existing conditions.
    Example: